Our Farms Our Future Podcast: Making a Difference–Teaching Sustainability

 Training in Marine Ornamental Farming for Extension Professionals in Micronesia

 The Challenge The Federated States of Micronesia (FSM) and the Republic of the Marshall Islands (RMI) are fledgling sovereign nations.
 Both nations have low per capita GDP and high unemployment.
 Like many developing small island nations, the FSM and RMI are economically marginalized.
 The people of FSM and RMI have skills and resources for aquaculture, […]

 These general resources can be useful for youth educators who want to learn and share information about sustainable agriculture.

 Farm to Table: Building Local and Regional Food Systems

 More and more, farmers, ranchers, ag professionals, community organizers and others are striving to reconfigure the nation's food system so more value stays in food-producing communities.

 The New Farmers' Market - 2nd Edition - is a must-have resource for growers interested in selling their farm or market garden products through farmers' markets, as well as for market managers and city planners in starting, managing, and promoting a market.

 Abundant High Tunnels Provide a Community Boost in West Virginia

 For years now, small-scale vegetable farmers have been turning to high tunnels—cheap, unheated structures similar to greenhouses—as a cost-effective way to extend the growing season and their on-farm income stream.
 But while high tunnels were popping up throughout many cold Northeastern states, in West Virginia they were not.
 Until 2008 that is, when West Virginia […]

-This document is an instruction guide for creating and implementing a nutrient management plan on certified or transitioning organic lands in Idaho.
+This document is an instruction guide for creating and implementing a nutrient management plan on certified or transitioning organic lands in the Western Region.